 Pay the appropriate share for the months you are staying.
-If you arrived later in 2013, pay for the rest of the year , ie. 675,- Kč divided by 12 multiplied by number of months remaining in 2013, including the month of arrival.
-You must register and pay the fee within 15 days after arrival or before the end of May.
+If you arrived later in 2014, you don’t pay for the first three months and then pay for the rest of the year , ie. 670,- Kč divided by 12 multiplied by number of months remaining in 2014 after the month when the obligation arose (three months after the date of arrival).
+You must register and pay the fee within 15 days after the date of commecement (ie. three months after the date of arrival) or before the end of May.

 I will be moving out before the end of the year.
 Can I pay less?

 Generally, you are obliged to pay the full year in advance and before moving out you can claim money back for the remaining months.
 However, if you sent a hard copy of the registration form with the final date of your stay written in and wired proportional amount, that would be accepted.
 This is not possible through the online form though.

 Do I have to de-register when leaving from Brno or not staying in a following year?

 Yes.
 Otherwise you would be expected to pay onward and your debt would be rising.